markovvpavel/markovvpavel/README.md

-# Pavel Markov, Web Developer
+# Pavel Markov, Fullstack Developer

 Welcome to my GitHub profile!
 Below, you'll find an overview of some of my projects.